the wedding photography guidebook

 your wedding photos amazing

 I've created this guidebook to help share the information that I think makes a world of a difference, but remember the most important rule..... there are no rules.
 Shake it up and make the day yours.
+Are you cutting the cake because you want to, or because that's what the venue said you're supposed to do at 8:00pm?
 If a certain tradition doesn't resonate with you, scrap it.
-Want to get ready together instead of seperate?
-I love it.
-Want to have a taco bar for dinner, let's fiesta.
+Why is it always ceremony first, reception after?
+White dress, high heels, beef or fish?
+Is this what’s important?

 I'm going to sound like a broken record on this one.
 Lighting, lighting, lighting.